British Journal of Clinical Pharmacology

 The British Journal of Clinical Pharmacology is a monthly peer-reviewed medical journal published by Wiley-Blackwell on behalf of the British Pharmacological Society.
-It covers all aspects of drug action in humans and was established in 1974.
+It covers all aspects of drug action in humans.
+As of 2020, the editor-in-chief is Serge Cremers (Columbia University).

+History

+The journal was established in 1974.
 It was initially published by Macmillan, and moved to be published by Blackwell (since Wiley-Blackwell) in 1983.

 The early editors were known as Chairmen of the Editorial Board, until January 2007, when the title was changed to what it is currently, namely Editor-in-Chief.

 The following is a list of all previous Chairmen or Editors-in-Chief: